| News | Drivers

 The Eden Project, located in Bodelva, is a former clay mine, barren with no plants or soil.
 Now, it is the home of a beautiful garden, the world’s largest indoor rainforest, and contemporary artworks, as well as being a cultural venue and the host of the Eden Sessions, a summer music concert series.

-Plugging in your EV in Cornwall
+Plugging In Your EV In Cornwall

 If you are exploring St Agnes, visit the Driftwood Spars Carpark at Trevaunance Cove to top-up your EV, whilst at the Eden Project you can charge on one of ten 22kW charge points available to visitors.